DISHDevEx/cntf-stress-test/README.md

     * In the drop-down under "Run for branch name or tag" select the appropriate branch name and click "Run Pipeline"
     * Once again, click the drop-down arrow next to "Build" and select "Pipelines", you should now see the pipeline being executed

+## Pipeline Stages
+**Goal of each stage in the pipeline** (reference: ".gitlab-ci.yml"):
+* load_network - subscribes thousands of UEs to the network
+* send_data - send 3MB data file to endpoint
+* update_tests - update test results locally and in AWS
+* cleanup - removes all UE subscriptions from network database

 ## Coralogix Dashboards
 To view parsed & visualized data resulting from tests run by various CNTF repositories, please visit CNTF's dedicated [Coralogix tenant](https://dish-wireless-network.atlassian.net/wiki/spaces/MSS/pages/509509825/Coralogix+CNTF+Dashboards)